 Early on, Johnson was offered a plea deal: three years in prison for a guilty plea.
 He previously told News 3, “I just wasn’t going to accept taking a plea deal for something I didn’t do.”

 That’s something his aunt Mildred agreed with from the beginning.
 Johnson kept fighting.
 Attorneys with the University of Virginia Innocence Project have been working to overturn Johnson’s conviction.
 Their investigation led to Robert Humphries, a man already serving time for robberies who admitted to committing the crime.

 Moving forward, Johnson’s family said this obstacle wasn’t without reason.
 Messiah Johnson has a new fight.

 “To bring hope to other individuals like himself that’s gone through the same types of situations and struggles and have doubt, maybe the hopeless,” said Toscina.

->

-> Johnson will be out of prison until the appeals process is over.
-Afterward, he could be a free man or go back to prison.
-Governor McAuliffe pardoned Johnson on the condition he completes the Department of Corrections re-entry program before he's released.
-Then, he'll enter a three year period of supervised release.
+Governor McAuliffe pardoned Johnson on the condition he completes the Department of Corrections re-entry program before he’s released.
+Then, he’ll enter a three year period of supervised release.